f18-os/producer-consumer-lab-joseloga/README.md

 frames.
 The threads will run concurrently.

 ## File List

-### ExtractFrames.py
+### playGrayscale.py
+This file uses 3 threads to convert a video to grayscale.

-Extracts a series of frames from the video contained in 'clip.mp4' and saves them as jpeg images in sequentially numbered files with the pattern 'frame_xxxx.jpg'.
+The first thread is incharge to extracts a series of frames from the video contained in 'clip.mp4' and saves them as jpeg images in sequentially numbered files with the pattern 'frame_xxxx.jpg'.

-### ConvertToGrayscale.py
-Loads a series for frams from sequentially numbered files with the pattern 'frame_xxxx.jpg', converts the grames to grayscale, and saves them as jpeg images with the file names 'grayscale_xxxx.jpg'
+The second thread loads a series for frames from sequentially numbered files with the pattern 'frame_xxxx.jpg', converts the grames to grayscale, and saves them as jpeg images with the file names 'grayscale_xxxx.jpg'

-### DisplayFrames.py
-Loads a series of frames sequently from files with the names 'grayscale_xxxx.jpg' and displays them with a 42ms delay.
+The third thread loads a series of frames sequently from files with the names 'grayscale_xxxx.jpg' and displays them with a 42ms delay.

-### ExtractAndDisplay.py
-Loads a series of framss from a video contained in 'clip.mp4' and displays them with a 42ms delay
+all threads running simultaneously.

 ## Requirements
 * Extract frames from a video file, convert them to grayscale, and display